bookofproofs/bookofproofs.github.io/_sources/history/19th-century/wiener-hermann.md

 9. Discovered the mathematical foundations of the Nyquist-Shannon sampling theorem, an important concept in the field of communication technology
 10. Developed the Hardy-Wiener theorem, a result in the field of Fourier analysis.

-Born 15 May1857, Karlsruhe, Germany.
+Born 15 May 1857, Karlsruhe, Germany.
 Died 13 June 1939, Darmstadt, Germany.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Wiener_Hermann/)